 In essence, the freelancer runs their own business, which brings a lot of extra work with it: administration, accounts, marketing, contracts, invoices and all the other stuff that your average worker doesn’t have to juggle alongside their actual job.

 This is why the idea of the relaxing life of a freelancer is a myth.
-Not only do they have to do the job they’re trained in, but they also have to learn how to do all the other essentials – and find the time to do them all, of course.
+Not only do they have to do the job they’re trained in, they have to learn how to do all the other essentials – and find the time to do them all, of course.

 In the end, a freelancer is someone who’s willing to take risks.
 Risks that involve putting the responsibility for their working life and career progression on themselves and doing all they can to make their rent at the end of the month.